eProsima/vulcanexus/docs/rst/installation/linux_source_installation.rst

 -------------------------------

 Some additional dependencies which are required for the Vulcanexus distribution must be installed.
-Install the Vulcanexus required development tools with the follwing command:
+Install the Vulcanexus required development tools with the following command:

 .. code-block:: bash